matuteiglesias/journal/content/Business/2024-02-13_Developed_Comprehensive_Checklists_for_Project_and.md

 **🕒 13:20–15:45**
 **🏷️ Labels**: Checklists, Project Management, Organizational Change, Personal Development
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop and refine comprehensive checklists for both personal organization and critical business project management.
+The session aimed to develop and refine comprehensive checklists for both personal organization and critical business [[project management]].

 ### Key Activities
 - Created structured checklists to enhance daily life management, focusing on routines, household management, and personal development.
-- Developed focused checklists for task management in areas such as grocery shopping, financial management, and emergency preparedness.
+- Developed focused checklists for [[task management]] in areas such as grocery shopping, financial management, and emergency preparedness.
-- Expanded on a morning routine checklist to improve health and productivity.
+- Expanded on a morning routine checklist to improve health and [[productivity]].
 - Identified critical projects and stakeholders for IT management transitions, detailing roles and strategies.
 - Outlined execution plans and checklists for the initial phases of business projects, including infrastructure audits and policy development.
 - Developed a calendar and checklist templates to guide project planning and execution over several weeks.